sscheib/sscheib.github.io/_posts/2023-07-09-automating-satellite.md

 1. Create a new user for Ansible, e.g. `ansible-provisioning`.
 1. Either set a password for `ansible-provisioning` or deploy your SSH key to the created user.
 1. Ensure you add the user to the group `%wheel` so that you can elevate the privileges of the user.
-1. Add the VM host to the inventory file.
+1. Add the virtual machine host to the inventory file.
 Below you'll find an example:

     ```shell
     $ cat inventory
     satellite.office.int.scheib.me ansible_user=ansible-provisioning ansible_port=22
     ```

-1. Ensure that your access to the VM is working properly:
+1. Ensure that your access to the virtual machine is working properly:

     ```shell
     $ ansible --become -m ping -i inventory all